I hate my photos. They look like photos a five year old could get.”

 Speaking of backgrounds, even when there isn’t the obvious tree limb growing out of your head, when the photographer doesn’t understand photographic principles such as aperture settings and lens compression, and how that affects the image, they’re usually letting their cameras react automatically and everything in the image ends up in focus.
 That contradicts the way we normally see things, and so it looks bizarre.

 Normally, when you look at something, everything in the background goes out of focus.
 The camera doesn’t know what part of the photo is foreground and should stay in focus and what part of the photo is background and would look more natural being out of focus.
 The photographer has to manipulate the camera to do his or her bidding.
-That’s lost on these photographers.
+Those photographers aren’t aware of that.

-So since everything stays in focus, those tree leaves on that tree 60 feet behind the couple are just a sharp and in focus as the details on their faces – which makes the entire image very busy to look at and distracts from their expressions.
+So since everything stays in focus, those tree leaves on that tree 60 feet behind the couple are just as sharp and in focus as the details on their faces – which makes the entire image very busy to look at and distracts from the people in them.

 So the groom wraps one arm around one person and the other arm around another and the photographer takes that photo… but look at the groom’s jacket.
 It’s being pulled and stretched in two opposite directions.
-And that hikes it up and so you’ve got his shirt at the waistline making an obvious appearance.
+And that also by the way hikes it up and so then you’ve got his shirt at the waistline making an obvious appearance.
 All this makes the groom look sloppy.

 It takes only a few seconds to adjust the jacket so the groom stays looking good in the photo.
 But those photographers miss that.
 Or they overlook it.

 9. They stop short of giving it their best.